dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 #### Has Been Greatly Exaggerated

-In this series, I hope to convince you that religion is more relevant than ever in the 21st century.
+This is the first of a three part series, in which I hope to convince you that religion is more relevant than ever in the 21st century.
 Its resurgeance is powered by the need for various roles left unfulfilled by science and magnified by the instability of its ever-shifting basis.
 Modern societies construct a common foundation from scientific ideas from which we extrapolate other ideas, including policy decisions.
 Because of these increasingly unsteady grounds, it's clear we're winding further down into nihilism, against which Nietzsche envisioned our eventual travail.

 Our impending departure towards the singularity precipitates unparalleled capacity for processing and storing information.
 This